I often witness a phenomena with business owners (myself included), office staff, and students called Decision Fatigue.

 Pick one and go for it, for your brain’s sake…

 - Create a weekly plan to minimize time spent making your simple daily decisions.
-I know people who simply ALWAYS pre-determine their professional clothing choices (lay out their clothes) before each week
+Some people simply ALWAYS pre-determine their professional clothing choices (lay out their clothes) each night before bed.

-- Learn to establish good sitting posture (FOR WHEN YOU HAVE TO SIT) so you can decrease physical stress (HERE is one of my favorites..)
+- Leave yourself some sticky notes at your desk or in your car as reminders to establish good sitting posture (FOR WHEN YOU HAVE TO SIT) so you can decrease the physical stress on your body (HERE is one of my favorites..)

-- Do you meet with clients for lunch every week?
-Pick out the top 5 places that keep your favorite healthy meal in stock, so that when you schedule that lunch you aren’t wasting any time making that decision.
+- Pick out the top 5 places that keep your favorite healthy meal in stock, so that when you schedule your next lunch or dinner meeting you aren’t wasting any time ensuring a healthy meal choice.